HAS-Tools-Fall2020/homework-adam-stratman/Submissions/week 9/Stratman_HW9.md

 #### Written Assignment

+### Grade
+3/3 - Nice work!
+See below I fixed the reference to your precip graph in Atom.
+Not sure I quite understand the issue you are describing on the Python side.

 ### 1. A brief summary of the how you chose to generate your forecast this week.

 I chose to use the modified version of my AR model from last week.
 It is a linear regression multiplied by a correction factor.
 Fingers crossed as now that we are entering out of the heat we will see more variance in the flow I think.